 Bigger than Luck, the EP precursor to Everything Will Happen, spent ten weeks on the top ten Canadian folk charts.
 Everything Will Happen was nominated for a Western Canadian Music Award for best roots album (duo or group).
 Their upcoming release is entitled The Promise of Strangers.

-"Despite their all-acoustic lineup, The Fugitives bring enough energy to the stage to light up a small city… The East Van quartet conjures up a sound that’s like the missing link between Leonard Cohen, the Pogues, and the immortal shorty Shitstain."- Georgia Straight
+"Despite their all-acoustic lineup, the Fugitives bring enough energy to the stage to light up a small city… The East Van quartet conjures up a sound that’s like the missing link between Leonard Cohen, the Pogues, and the immortal Shorty Shitstain."

-"The four part vocals are sensational…each of the Fugitives has the talent, voice and charisma to front their own band."- Edmonton Sun
+"The four part vocals are sensational…each of these Fugitives has the talent, voice and charisma to front their own band."

 "A sold-out crowd was fed harmonious chants and folksy carols…the music had us glued to our seats"

 "No one word really captures everything the members can do"